BNSC1/android-notes/README.md

 `SnapHelper`: a helper class that helps to implement snapping behavior in a `RecyclerView`.
 Snapping behavior refers to the behavior of automatically scrolling the RecyclerView to the nearest view when the user stops scrolling.

+`RecycledViewPool`: can be used to share view pool between `RecyclerView`s, optimizing their performance

 The flow on the view happens is when we want to tap the button:
 `Activity` -> `dispatchTouchEvent` (LinearLayout) -> `dispatchTouchEvent` (Button) -> `onTouchEvent` (Button).